 Teachers are terrible for butting in, don't you think?
 If you're a teacher, or if there's a teacher in your family, you'll know what I mean here.
 In my local Headingley cafe, I am always wildlife watching for parent-teacher hybrids with their talk of 'making good choices' and loud interruptions to children's chatter with choice dollops of wisdom.
 I am just as culpable.
 Taking my nephew to the park, the teacher that lurks within me spots the opportunity for quick lesson on plant life or bird migration.
 Cue deep sighs and athletic eye-rolls from my nephew.
 Reading a book with him is too tempting to pass up an impromptu phonics lesson or when playing computer battle simulations together on Rome Total War, I can't help myself from giving him a little lesson on the Roman Empire as I pulverise his centurions with my Egyptian chariots.
 The inner teacher bursts out, hulk-like, from your unsuspecting human form.

 As a teacher of writing, I have become more aware of the perils of the big 'butt-in'.
-When I am trying to coax ideas from the children, or get them to describe something in a certain way, I am well aware of how quick I can be to jump in with suggestions ("why don't you write it like this...") or mid-sentence corrections (Capital letter!).
+When I am trying to coax ideas from the children, or get them to describe something in a certain way, I am well aware of how quick I can be to jump in with suggestions ("why don't you write it like this...") or with mid-sentence corrections (Capital letter! jabs finger).
 Unsure, the children then defer to me when trying to shape their ideas: "Can you tell me what to write?" or the worst: "I've forgotten what you told me to put".
 Either they don't trust themselves to be able to think of something to say, or they have my game sussed and know I will swoop in and write it for them.

 Helping children phrase sentences isn't a bad thing, it is after all what we are there for.
 But in getting children writing, I want to hear their voice, not mine.
 I don't want the writing to be formulaic and repetitive parroting back to me my sentences, syntax and phrases.
 That's partly why I have stopped using pre-written sentence types, model texts and writing fames.
 I want the writing to be a response to the way they think and talk, not how I have decided they will best demonstrate achieving the writing objectives.